Kohl's settles with activist group, adds three new directors

-(Reuters) - Department store chain Kohl’s Corp said on Wednesday it has reached a deal with a group of activist investors to avoid a proxy fight, agreeing to add two of the group’s nominees to its board as independent directors.
+Department store chain Kohl's Corp (KSS.N) said on Wednesday it has reached a deal with a group of activist investors to avoid a proxy fight, agreeing to add two of the group's nominees to its board as independent directors.

 The company will also add a third independent director to the board at the same time and said that it expanded its share buyback plan to $2 billion.